fthiagocdo/ionic-test/README.md

 2. A Password field (required and at least 6 character long).
 Its form control name should be "password";
 3. A button that only gets enabled when the form is valid.
 Its id should be "login";
 4. When the user clicks on the enabled button, then go to the home page.
-5. That button should not have its type equal to submit.

 ### Home page (/home):
 Implement a home page that lists all the countries that come from the API listed on https://m3o.com/holidays/api#List.